 - Saeqah Kabir, Former Director of Knowledge Management, Research, Learning and Communications, “Nobo Jatra” Resilience Food Security Activity, World Vision Bangladesh

-Then, participants will be invited into small groups to discuss with peers on how they might apply the learning and make a difference in HDP coherence in their own roles or capacities.
-Participants can choose to join one of the following breakout rooms:
+Then, participants were invited into small groups to discuss with peers on how they might apply the learning and make a difference in HDP coherence in their own roles or capacities.
+Participants chose to join one of the following breakout rooms:

-- Group 2: Data & Analytics for HDP Coherence
+- Group 2: Data for Decision-making for HDP Coherence

-- Group 3: Organizing Internally and Collaborating for HDP Coherence
+- Group 3: Organizing and Collaborating for HDP Coherence

-- Group 4: Sequencing, Layering, and Integrating Humanitarian, Development, and Peace Assistance
+- Group 4: Sequencing, Layering, and Integrating HDP Assistance

-Finally, participants will build on the breakout room conversations by engaging in plenary and articulating next steps in our collective learning journey to strengthen HDP coherence.
+Finally, participants built on the breakout room conversations by engaging in plenary and articulating next steps in our collective learning journey to strengthen HDP coherence.

-This event will be in English with French interpretation.
+This event was in English with French interpretation.

 Norma Toussaint is a certified project manager with over 10 years of experience providing project oversight for US Government-supported projects in both not-for-profit and for-profit global environments.
 Norma currently serves as Acting Team Lead and Food Security Senior Advisor at Mercy Corps for USAID/BHA funded IDEAL activity.
 She sits on the Advisory Board Committee of FONDASE, a Haitian micro finance institution, and currently serves as Communications Chair for the International Career Advancement Program Fellows Association.
 She holds a BA in Political Science from University of Central Florida, a Masters in International Affairs from American University, and a Graduate Certificate in Sustainable Agriculture and Food Systems from Tufts University.